syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ### Bar width customization

-Both the one dimensional and the two dimensional symbology support the `Module` property.
-The property is used to define the size of the smallest line or dot of the barcode.
+Both the one-dimensional and the two-dimensional symbology support the `Module` property.
+This property is used to define the size of the smallest line or dot of the barcode.

-For one dimensional barcode, if this property is not set, the size of the smallest bar line is determined depending on the width available.
+If this property is not set for one-dimensional barcode, the size of the smallest bar line is determined based on the width available.

-The following code snippet shows the one dimensional barcode with `Module` property,
+The following code sample shows the one-dimensional barcode with the `Module` property,

 {% tabs %}